How To Neutralize Vinegar Taste In Food

 4. Add a Pinch of Baking Soda (Carefully!)

 Baking soda is an alkaline substance that can react with the acid in vinegar, neutralizing it chemically.
-However, it's crucial to use baking soda sparingly, as too much can impart a soapy taste to your dish.
+Even so, it's crucial to use baking soda sparingly, as too much can impart a soapy taste to your dish.
 Start with a tiny pinch (about 1/8 teaspoon) and stir well.
 Taste and add more if needed, but be very cautious.

 5. Dilute with Water or Broth